-At Discovery Garden the Elementary consists of children ages 6 – 11 years old or the equivalent of 1st-5th grade.
+At Discovery Garden the Elementary consists of children ages 6 – 12 years old or the equivalent of 1st – 5th grade.

-Elementary age children have very distinct characteristics that are different than those of the primary children.
+Elementary age children have very distinct characteristics that are different than those of the primary aged child (3-6 years old).
 At this age children start exploring outside the family and classroom.
 In a few words the world becomes their classroom.
 Their interest is in the culture that they live in.
 Even physically these children exhibit significant changes.
 By age 6 children start losing their baby teeth and they lose their baby belly.
 These are simple signs that they are transitioning to what Maria Montessori called the “second plane of development.”

 Elementary aged children are fascinated with the universe and all of its mysteries.
 There are several key, cultural lessons which are meant to inspire children to ask questions and to make connections.
 Maria Montessori called these the “Great Lessons.”
 The first Great Lesson is the formation of the universe which also includes the formation of our solar system and the Earth.
 This Great Lesson branches into countless areas of study and experiments on topics such as; the layers of the earth, the atmosphere, the hydrosphere, astronomy, chemistry, and much more.
 Children connect their knowledge of the universe with lessons on geographic features and on the maps of the world which cover all of the continents and their countries as well as the U.S. states.